raynardj/python4ml/README.md

 #### Originally designed to teach Alex python, thank you for your constant learning enthusiasm

-#### Also created for coderbunker deep learning
+#### Also created for [coderbunker](http://www.coderbunker.com/co-learning) deep learning talk sessions

-This course is the basic deep learning course that follows closely on Jeremy Howard's [fast.ai course](course.fast.ai)
+This course is the basic deep learning course that follows closely on Jeremy Howard's fantasic /free /life-changing [fast.ai course](course.fast.ai).

+The most of notebooks are just trails we left behind passing on their awesomeness.

 [Checklist before we start and a reading list](https://raynardj.github.io/python4ml/docs/pre_checklist)